pnp/PnP/OfficeDevPnP.Core/UnitTestResults/PnPUnitTestResults-20150816-OnPremCred-635753628255525589.md

-# PnP Unit Test report for OnPremAppOnly on Thursday, July 9, 2015 #
+# PnP Unit Test report for OnPremCred on Sunday, August 16, 2015 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##